ashleykinard/cv/README.md

 * Peer review other writers' work to ensure it meets cPanel's style guide standards.
 * Create tutorial video content.

-#### Pipe & Tube QA Document Coordinator at DistributionNOW
-*Houston, Texas*

-2010 — DECEMBER 2016

-*Managed and maintained certified mill test report data in the company's quality assurance document database.*

-* Assisted internal customers with the receipt of documentation.
-* Investigated and resolved all issues with missing documentation.
-* Supported department sourcing specialists teams.
-* Managed and maintained all department manifest documentation, records, and files for materials on all inbound vessels.
-* Assisted the logistics team with day-to-day operations, including coordination between internal customers and freight forwarders.

 ### Freelance Projects

 #### Freelance Author at [Houston Press](https://www.houstonpress.com/)